Ian Chappell: Legacy

+Feud with Ian Botham

+Chappell has a well-known feud with Ian Botham.
+It started over an incident in 1977 and continues to this day.
+The pair were assigned to commentate together in 1998 and did not exchange a word.
+In 2023, the pair were brought together for a TV special and it only seemed to make matters worse and reignite the feud.

 Media career

 Following the path of his grandfather Vic Richardson, who was a radio commentator for many years, Chappell entered the media in 1973 by writing magazine articles and a column for The Age.
 He did television commentary for the 0–10 Network and the BBC before playing WSC.
 During the 1980s, Chappell spent eight years co-hosting with Mike Gibson, Wide World of Sports, an innovative magazine-style program broadcast by Channel Nine on Saturday afternoons and co-hosted a sister show, Sports Sunday, for five years.
 Early in his stint on the former program, he swore without realising that he was live to air.
 A similar incident occurred during a live telecast of the 1993 Ashes series.
-Channel Nine suspended him on both occasions.

-Chappell began working as a commentator for Channel Nine's cricket coverage in the 1980–81 season, a position he retains until the network lost the Australian home cricket rights to Channel 7 in April 2018.
+Chappell began working as a commentator for Channel Nine's cricket coverage in the 1980–81 season, a position he retained until the network lost the Australian home cricket rights to Channel 7 in April 2018.

 Chappell became a radio commentator for the Macquarie Sports Radio in 2018.
 He later moved to ABC Radio before retiring in August 2022.